 5. Drink More Water and Space Out Your Snacks

 Sometimes, you’re not hungry at all; you’re just thirsty.
 If you’re dehydrated, your body can trick you into thinking you need to eat to get that water back.
 Drink regularly to keep your digestion running and prevent cravings.
 A glass of water before your snack can be of use.
-It will also improve your body’s ability to utilise the nutrients.
+It will also strengthen your body’s ability to utilize the nutrients.

-Drinking 2-3 litres of water a day is recommended.
-Even scheduling your meals 3-4 hours apart will provide your body time to consume food and keep your energy levels up all day.
+Drinking 2–3 liters of water a day is recommended.
+Even scheduling your meals 3–4 hours apart will provide your body time to consume food and keep your energy levels up all day.

 Snacks That Support You, Not Stress You Out